MechanicalSoup/MechanicalSoup/README.rst

 .. code:: python

-    """Example usage of MechanicalSoup to get the results from the Qwant search engine.
+    """Example use of MechanicalSoup to get the results from the Qwant search engine.
     """